Release management with JIRA and Confluence

 - For the clients: 24/7 access to the updated information WHAT, WHERE and WHEN was done.

-Perfection is unachievable, but our team does the best to improve the workflow every day.
+Perfection is unachievable, but our team does the best to improve the workflow every day to provide top-tier .NET outsourcing services.

 And we are glad to see the currents results: happy customers and satisfied developers.